Get your 14 day free trial now

 – Communication data (e-mail address, telephone number)

-– Customer history (e.g., login, product usage, purchased products)
+- Customer history (e.g. login, product usage, products purchased)

-– Planning and control data (e.g., visitor sources, number of calls, pages visited, clicks)
+- Planning and control data (e.g. visitor sources, number of views, pages visited, clicks)

 Why do we collect this data?

-Namotto processes the aforementioned data on our behalf.
-The processing of this data is necessary for the provision of our CSR online courses by namotto as well as for the performance of the contract you have concluded with us.
+Namotto processes the aforementioned data for us as our processor.
+The processing of this data is necessary for the provision of our ESG online courses by namotto and for the execution of the contract you have concluded with us.

 With whom do we share this data?

 We share the aforementioned data with namotto and namotto’s processors.
-For this purpose, we have concluded a corresponding order processing agreement with namotto academies and friends GmbH & Co KG as our order processor in accordance with Paragraph 28 GDPR.
-For more detailed information on namotto’s order processors, see https://namottoandfriends.com/wp-content/uploads/2020/03/Datenschutz-namotto-academies-and-friends-GmbHCoKG.pdf.
+For this purpose, we have concluded a corresponding data processing agreement with namotto academies and friends GmbH & Co KG as our processor in accordance with Article 28 GDPR.
+For more information on namotto’s processors, see https://namottoandfriends.com/wp-content/uploads/2020/03/Datenschutz-namotto-academies-and-friends-GmbHCoKG.pdf

 What is the legal basis for processing this data?